-The Minister decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.
+The Minister is the decision maker for approving grants taking into account the recommendations of the panel and the availability of grant funds.

 The Minister's decision is final in all matters, including:

 - the grant approval

 - the grant funding to be awarded

 - any conditions attached to the offer of grant funding.